zio/zio-kafka/docs/avoiding-chunk-breakers.md

 ## A warning about `mapZIO` and other chunk-breakers

+ZIO streams are not just a simple sequence of elements.
+The elements are grouped into chunks, which makes many operations faster.
+Zio-kafka helps with this by guaranteeing that all records (for a given partition) fetched together from the broker are grouped into one chunk.

-Be careful with using `mapZIO`, `tap` and some other stream operators that break the chunking structure of the stream (or more precisely, the resulting stream has chunks with a single element).
-Throughput can be considerably lower than with the chunking structure intact.
+Be careful when using `mapZIO`, `tap` and some other stream operators that break the chunking structure of the stream (or more precisely, the resulting stream has chunks with a single element).
+The throughput may be significantly lower than with the original chunking structure intact.

+Chunk-breaking operators can be found by looking at their scaladocs.
+Starting with zio-kafka 2.1.17, these scaladocs contain the words `This combinator destroys the chunking structure`.

-You can get back to full throughput performance by processing all elements in a chunk together, in one go.
-There is one
-gotcha: the processing order changes.
+You can regain full throughput by processing all elements in a chunk together in one go.
+However, there is a catch: the order of processing changes.
 For example, given a stream with elements `a` and `b` in the same chunk, for `stream.mapZIO(f).mapZIO(g)` the evaluation order is `f(a), g(a), f(b), g(b)`.
-With the alternatives listed below the evaluation order changes to `f(a), f(b), g(a), g(b)`.
+For the alternatives listed below the evaluation order changes to `f(a), f(b), g(a), g(b)`.
 Now imagine that `g(a)` fails, with `mapZIO` `f(b)` is not executed, but with the alternatives it _is_ executed.
-It is up to you to determine if this is a problem.
+It is up to you to decide if this is a problem.

 <!-- NOT YET AVAILABLE YET
 ### Use `mapZIOChunked`

 _Available since zio-streams 2.1.17._

-The simplest alternative is the stream operator `mapZIOChunked` which has the same signature as `mapZIO`.
+The simplest alternative is the stream operator `mapZIOChunked`; it has the same signature as `mapZIO` .

 ```scala
 def f(a: A): ZIO[R, E, B]